 Ladders and scaffolding may also be necessary to complete the siding project.
 A pair of sturdy extension ladders can usually make most wall areas accessible.
 Other options for those hard to reach areas include scaffolding systems, ladder jacks, and walk planks.
 No matter which solution you choose, always read the manufacturer’s instructions and take the time to perform safety checks prior to continuing the siding installation.

-The final steps are to caulk and paint.
+Now all you need to do is caulk and paint the siding.
 Use a high-quality caulking to fill the expansion joints where the siding panels butt to each other at joints and at the trim.
 Check the manufacturer’s instructions for any special requirements before painting.
 Using a premium, durable paint, cover all exposed surfaces and edges as soon as possible following the installation.
 This is where you can really get creative by using multiple colors to accentuate design features of the house or to highlight the trim.